 18. Fewer Beauty Products

-Instead, find two or three beauty products that work for you and stick to them.
+Instead, find two or three organic skincare products that work for you and stick with them.

 90% of liquid beauty products come in plastic bottles.